The Drinking Loops That Keep Us Stuck

 • Action: Drink to relieve symptoms

-• Result: Short-term relief reinforces the dependence
+• Result: Short relief causes deeper dependence

 The Thought-to-Craving Cycle